TransVault/documentation/README.md

 ## Prerequisite

-To get your documentation platform configured we use [chocolatey](https://chocolatey.org/) The package manager for Windows.
+To get your documentation platform configured we use [chocolatey](https://chocolatey.org/), the package manager for Windows.

 To install all prerequisites, open a command prompt as administrator and enter the following: